Alcohol and Your Body: What It’s Really Doing (From Brain to Gut to Sleep)

 your sleep cycle

-Which is why the effects don’t show up in isolation.
+Which is why these effects don’t show up in isolation.

 They show up as a pattern.